Socket 370

-Socket 370 (also known as the PGA370 socket) is a CPU socket first used by Intel for Pentium III and Celeron processors to first complement and later replace the older Slot 1 CPU interface on personal computers.
+Socket 370, also known as PGA370, is a CPU socket first used by Intel for Pentium III and Celeron processors to first complement and later replace the older Slot 1 CPU interface on personal computers.
 The "370" refers to the number of pin holes in the socket for CPU pins.

 Socket 370 was replaced by Socket 423 in 2000.

 Overview

-Socket 370 started as a budget oriented platform for 66 MHz FSB PPGA Mendocino Celeron CPUs in late 1998, as the move to on-die L2 cache removed the need for a PCB design as seen on Slot 1.
-From late 1999 to late 2000 it was Intel's main desktop socket for 100/133 MHz FSB Coppermine Pentium IIIs.
-In 2001, the Tualatin Pentium III processors brought changes to the infrastructure which required dedicated Tualatin-compatible motherboards; some manufacturers would indicate this with a blue (instead of white) socket.
-These late sockets were typically compatible with Coppermine processors, but not older Mendocino Celerons.
+Socket 370 started out as a budget-oriented platform for 66 MHz FSB PPGA Mendocino Celeron CPUs in late 1998, as the move to on-die L2 cache eliminated the need for a PCB design as seen on Slot 1.

+Socket 370 then became Intel's main desktop socket from late 1999 to late 2000 for 100/133 MHz FSB FC-PGA Coppermine Pentium IIIs.
+In 2001, the FC-PGA2 Tualatin Pentium III processors brought changes to the infrastructure which required dedicated Tualatin-compatible motherboards; some manufacturers would indicate this with a blue (instead of white) socket.
+These late sockets were typically compatible with Coppermine processors, but not the older Mendocino Celerons.

 Some motherboards that used Socket 370 support Intel processors in dual CPU configurations (e. g.
 ABIT BP6).
-Others allowed the use of a Socket 370 or Slot 1 CPU, although not at the same time.
-The Via-Cyrix Cyrix III, later renamed the VIA C3, also used Socket 370.
+Other motherboards allowed the use of a Socket 370 or a Slot 1 CPU, but not at the same time.

+The VIA Cyrix III, later renamed the VIA C3, also used Socket 370.

 Slotkets are available that allows Socket 370 CPUs to be used on Slot 1 based motherboards.
+These devices are equipped with their own voltage regulator modules, in order to supply the new CPU with a lower core voltage, which the motherboard would not otherwise allow.